 Founded in 2010 by Adriana Alvarez-Nichol, Puerta Roja is an art advisory focused on the promotion of established and emerging contemporary Latin American and Spanish artists in Asia-Pacific, Mexico and London.

-Its exhibitions have introduced masters’ works from South American Geometric Abstraction, Op and Kinetic Art to Mexican Modernism such as Soto, Tomasello, Siqueiros and Carrington.
+Over the last 10 years, Puerta Roja has introduced masters’ works from South American Geometric Abstraction, Op and Kinetic Art to Mexican Modernism such as Soto, Tomasello, Siqueiros and Carrington.
 In 2017, the gallery presented the first commercial exhibition of Carlos Cruz-Diez in Asia.
 Puerta Roja also supports the internationalisation of emerging artists as well as presenting experimental mediums including, amongst others, the ground-breaking new media monumental installations by world renowned digital pioneer Miguel Chevalier, “nature made” paintings and installations by Fernando Pratts and Asia inspired bamboo mobile sculptures by Laurent Martin ‘Lo’.

 Puerta Roja fosters collaborations with galleries and art organisations locally and internationally.
 Its community engagement and educational programme nurture the next generation of art enthusiast and the local public.
-Puerta Roja proudly supports Para Site, Neptune, the WMA Awards, the Sovereign Art Foundation and regularly contributes to other social and environmental charities.